 The sensation experienced during the procedure differs from patient to patient.
 Some experience no pain at all, and others can experience a bee-sting type sensation that can last for up to a couple of minutes.
 That sting is then likely to turn into a dull ache, which subsides within five minutes.

 The usual pattern is, the more inflamed an injury is, the more discomfort an individual is likely to experience during the procedure.
-Dextrose prolotherapy is known to be considerably more painful than prolozone injections.
+As mentioned previously, Dextrose prolotherapy is known to be considerably more painful than prolozone injections.

 It is important to be aware that there are many ways that your practitioner can reduce the pain of the injections if needed.
 This will be discussed during your consultation.

-You are not suitable for the procedure if you are aware of having any of the following conditions:
+You are not suitable for a prolotherapy procedure if you are aware of having any of the following conditions: